Palm Tree vs Coconut Tree: What’s the Difference? (with Pictures)

 Pete Ortiz - Last updated:

-Let’s go over some of the biggest indicators between palm and coconut trees that will help you tell them apart.
+We’ll review some of the most significant indicators between palm and coconut trees that will help you tell them apart.

 How To Recognize a Palm Tree?

 Ancient palm tree remains have even been found in the frigid regions of Antarctica!
-And it’s theorized that the polar continent was once covered with palms before the dramatic climate change that froze the region.
+It is theorized that the polar continent was once covered with palms before the dramatic climate change that froze the region.

-Palm trees can thrive either planted on the ground or in a pot.
-Smaller types of palm trees can easily be potted and are usually found in people’s backyard or rooftop gardens.
-Even though these trees have remarkably hard trunks, they are internally the same as other species of trees and can produce fruits and flowers.
+Palm trees can thrive either planted in the ground or in a pot.
+Smaller palm trees can easily be potted and are usually found in people’s backyards or rooftop gardens.
+Even though the trees have remarkably hard trunks, they are internally the same as other species of trees and can produce fruits and flowers.

 Palm Tree Leaves